TheTaniaAkter/assignment-5/README.md

 The useState hook is a React function.It allows components to "remember" values that lets you add local state to functional components and updates the user interface automatically whenever those values change.

+HOW DO YOU PASS DATA FROM PARENT COMPONENT TO CHILD COMPONENT AND HOW DOES A CHILD SEN SOMTHING BACK TO THE PARENT- In React, data usually moves between parent and child in two ways:
+1/ Parent → Child: Props
+The parent sends data to the child using props. function Parent() {
+  const name = "Tania";

+  return <Child name={name} />;
+}

+function Child({ name }) {
+  return <h1>Hello {name}</h1>;
+}

+2/A child doesn't directly send data upward.
+Instead, the parent passes a function to the child, and the child calls that function with the data.